lucasbivar/lucasbivar/README.md

 <h1 align="center"> Hey there 👋 </h1>

-<p align="center">Currently, I'm in eighth term of Computer Engineering at Federal Institute of Paraíba (IFPB).
+<p align="center">Currently, I'm in ninth term of Computer Engineering at Federal Institute of Paraíba (IFPB).
 I love solving problems using programming and I'm very interested in Software Engineering, Web development, Data Structures and Algorithms.
 I'm very proactive and I love teamwork.
 Be free to contact me :) </p>

 <br>